1. Slurm workload manager

 1.1.
 Dos and Don’ts

 Cluster is a shared resource.
-Please follow the Simple conduct that describe how to properly use HPC3.
+Please follow the Acceptable use that describe how to properly use HPC3.
 These rules apply to using Slurm for running jobs.

 Failure to follow conduct rules may adversely impact others working on the cluster.